max000nz/NetLook/readme.md

-Hello and walcome to our final project in advanced c++.
+Hello and welcome to our final project in advanced c++.

 Project name: NetLook :)